robert-westenberger/knowledgebase/webgl/notes.md

 GPU's are specially designed to render 3D graphics.
 Also, graphics memory is a separate memory system for video and graphics processing.

 When data is to be rendered, it is placed into the GPU's memory.
 This typically only happens once in a typical graphics program.
 Once some data is in the GPU's memory, it can be rendered very quickly and efficiently.

+In general, expensive operations are only done once.
+This is the **preprocessing step**.
+The **rendering step** happens many times and is the part that is performed each time an object is drawn.